 How to Keep Your Remote Employees Highly Productive

 In many cases, working remotely has resulted in new opportunities that drive growth and expand the talent pool for companies looking to fill critical roles.
-Employer of record (EOR) service providers have allowed organisations to grow their teams seamlessly around the world, overcoming previous barriers to global employee management.
+Employer of record (EOR) service providers have allowed organisations to grow their teams worldwide, overcoming previous barriers to global employee management.

-But at the same time, managing remote employees does come with unique challenges that managers need to be aware of if they want to have a productive and engaged workforce.
+But at the same time, managing remote employees comes with unique challenges that managers need to be aware of to have a productive and engaged workforce.

 To help you improve the productivity of your remote employees, let’s look at a few practical strategies you should consider.